wp-plugins/plugnedit/readme.txt

 Plugnedit allows you to create fixed, Fluid and Adaptive layouts, along with the responsive pages in any wordpress site.
 The visual editor works like a graphic design or desktop publisher program; more then a visual HTML editor allowing for drag and drop placement of items on a fixed page layout.

-<strong>What is plugNedit? </strong>

-PlugNedit is a ready to use WYSIWYG (What You See Is What You Get.)
-HTML Visual Editor that has features of a word processor and desktop publisher.
-Plug & Edit HTML Editor is based on a 3D page building design with height, width and depth options available.
-Standard online HTML editors are only based on 2D page editing design with height and width available.

 <a href="http://plugnedit.com/wordpress.cfm?justdisplaycontent&FirstTimeEdit=1&page=na&loadpage=true&load=1&backtowordpress=1&fullpageedit=1&marginwidth=0&overmarginwidth=800" >
 <strong><em>Visual Editor Demo</em></strong></a>

 <strong>Whats New?</strong>